 Where a matter proceeds to the Faculty-Student Disciplinary Committee, the Academic Integrity Officer shall promptly report its resolution to the faculty member and file a record of the resolution in the student's confidential academic integrity file, unless, as explained below, the suspected violation was held to be unfounded.

-Each college, in accordance with its governance plan, shall implement this Policy and may adopt its own more specific procedures to implement the Policy.
+Each college shall implement this Policy and may adopt its own more specific procedures to implement the Policy.
 Colleges' procedures must be consistent with the policy and procedures described in the Policy.